eab-dev/EabRelatedNodesBundle/README.md

 Installation
 ------------

-1. If you have configured EAB's package repository you can use composer to install the bundle:
+1. Install the bundle into `vendors` using composer:

         composer require --update-no-dev --prefer-dist eab/relatednodesbundle

-   Otherwise, clone the bundle using git:
+   Or if you want to modify the bundle, clone the bundle into `src` using git:

-        cd src
-        git clone https://github.com/eab-dev/RelatedNodesBundle.git Eab/RelatedNodesBundle
+        git clone https://github.com/eab-dev/EabRelatedNodesBundle.git src/Eab/RelatedNodesBundle

 2. Edit the file `ezpublish/EzPublishKernel.php`, look for the function `registerBundles()` and add: